make licensing info clear during group creation

 #3 Updated by Megan Wacha almost 3 years ago

 Hi, All.
 I agree this issue needs further conversation, and I'm happy to take the lead on this w/ L&L. For me, it's not about being more or less restrictive, but promoting transparency and user choice.
 There may be instances in which a user does not want the information to be shared or migrated to other platforms (i.e. contributions to private groups) or isn't legally permitted to assign a CC license (i.e. shared files).
 There are a lot of fun discussions ahead!

 I'm new to redmine - would folks prefer to have these conversations here or set a meeting for the new year?

-#11 Updated by Raymond Hoh 8 months ago
+#11 Updated by Raymond Hoh about 1 year ago

 I've updated #9938 to add licensing to the group creation and settings pages:

 The comments above from Matt and Maura still need to be addressed.